.....caring for your smile.....

 These forms can be downloaded from our webpage.

-This photo gallery visualises the current patient welcome procedure, explained in the following text
+This photo gallery demonstrates the current patient welcome procedure, explained in the following text

 Please do not enter the surgery without having contacted the reception via the intercom!